kmarchan/JavaSwingy/README.md

 Swingy is a project produced by Academy+Plus where we develop a rudimentary text based game with a focus on a graphical user interface and related software design patterns in Java.
 PDF instructions here: [Swingy.en.pdf](https://github.com/kmarchan/JavaSwingy/files/3430515/Swingy.en.pdf)

-My game is by no means perfect but I feel like it is a fun exercise to practice java and object oriented programming it is by no means perfect.
+The game is fun exercise to practice java and object oriented programming it is by no means perfect.
 We were tasked with utilizing a MVC design pattern which I am certain I have not done correctly.

 Compile and run the program with ```./running.txt``` maven will need to be installed The next few images show the views of the game however it can be played in terminal and in the GUI.